Le Gramme: the sense of detail in a silver bracelet

 A silver key ring

-One of three Le Gramme key rings, which will challenge your sensitivity to sobriety.
+One of the three Le Gramme key rings, which will challenge your sensitivity to sobriety.
 Photo credit: Victoire Le Tarnec

 The ring appears simple at first glance except that, thanks to a system as simple as it is ingenious, the keys are very easy to place or remove.

-As for the silver plate, it exists in three sizes: 13g, 27g, and 41g.
+As for the silver plate, it exists in three dimensions: 13g, 27g, and 41g.

 The 41g, which is perhaps the most elegant key ring you will come across this year!
 Photo credit: Victoire Le Tarnec